zliang-min/fluent-plugin-jq/README.md

 See also: [Plugin Management](https://docs.fluentd.org/v1.0/articles/plugin-management).

-Before you install this plugin, please make sure that `libjq` has been installed on your machine.
-For example, it's called `jq-dev` on alpine linux; while on debian, and ubuntu, you will find it as the `libjq-dev` package.
+Before you install this plugin, please make sure the `jq` command line tool has been installed on your machine.
+Plugins defined in this gem will call the `jq` command to make the transformation.

 ### RubyGems